 Holmes, who joined CNNI in 1996 as the first Australian anchor for the network, has reported extensively from all corners of the globe including Asia, Europe, the Middle East, India, Nepal, Africa, Pakistan and Afghanistan.

-He recently reported from Brussels on the deadly terror attacks at the Zaventum airport and Maelbeek metro station.
+In March 2016 he reported from Brussels following the deadly terror attacks at the Zaventum airport and Maelbeek metro station.
 For several days Holmes covered Belgium's response to these ISIS attacks, even securing an exclusive interview with a family member of Belgian jihadist Hicham Chaib.